A Lightweight Feature Reconstruction Paradigm Fusing Large Kernel Inductive Bias and Orthogonal Spatial Perception

 In the design of lightweight convolutional neural networks, how to balance "local receptive field" and "global spatial awareness" under limited FLOPs has always been a core challenge.

-Before analyzing the code, we need to understand the three core pain points this module attempts to solve:
+Before analyzing the code, we need to understand the three core pain points that this module attempts to solve:

 Code implementation: